brandur/sorg/content/drafts/postgres-sortsupport.md

 look at today is **SortSupport**, a technique for localizing the information needed to compare data into places where it can be accessed very quickly, thereby making sorting data much faster.
-In some cases sorting gets twice as fast or more, which speeds up common database operations like `ORDER BY`, `DISTINCT`, and building indexes.
+Sorting for types that have had Sortsupport implemented usually gets twice as fast or more, a speedup that transfers directly into common database operations like `ORDER BY`, `DISTINCT`, and building indexes.

 ## Sorting with abbreviated keys (#abbreviated-keys)